hpi-schul-cloud/ldap-test-tools/README.md

 ## Startup with docker-compose

-> Startup of the docker container can take a while, because of the amount of data it have to write to the database
+> Startup of the docker container can take a while, because of the amount of data it has to write to the database

-Run `docker-compose up -d` to startup a openldap server with example data to use with Schulcloud-Server.
+Run `docker-compose up -d` to startup a OpenLDAP server with sample data to use with Schulcloud-Server.
-The docker-compose file setup also a phpldap admin whitch is reachable via `localhost:8080`
+The docker-compose file also sets up a phpLDAPAdmin which is reachable via `http://localhost:8080`.

-To Login use as user `cn=admin,dn=example,dn=org`, defaul password is `admin` The ldap container is creachable via port `389`and `636`
+To Login use as user `cn=admin,dn=example,dn=org`, default password is `admin` The LDAP container is reachable via port `389`and `636`.

-## Build a Container with pre filed database
+## Build a container with pre-filled database

-Run `docker build -t myopenldap .` to create a new docker image with prefiled data.
-This save time at startup, but already run the first steps like set of the admin password.
+Run `docker build -t myopenldap .` to create a new docker image with pre-filled data.
+This saves time at startup, but already runs the first steps like set of the admin password, so they cannot be changed later.

-The default admin password is `Schulcloud1!`, to change it run build command with arg `LDAP_ADMIN_PASSWORD`: `docker build --build-arg LDAP_ADMIN_PASSWORD=Donky -t myopenldap .`
+The default admin password is `Schulcloud1!`.
+To change it, run the build command with arg `LDAP_ADMIN_PASSWORD`: `docker build --build-arg LDAP_ADMIN_PASSWORD=Donky -t myopenldap .`